THE SETPOINT MEDICAL PLATFORM: ADVANCED, INTEGRATED APPLICATIONS OF BIOELECTRONIC THERAPY

 EUROPEAN PROOF-OF-CONCEPT STUDY

-SetPoint Medical first announced positive results from the first-ever, proof-of-concept human study using an implanted vagus nerve stimulator to treat rheumatoid arthritis at the American College of Rheumatology Annual Meeting in 2012.
+SetPoint Medical announced positive results from the first-ever, proof-of-concept human study using an implanted vagus nerve stimulator to treat rheumatoid arthritis at the American College of Rheumatology Annual Meeting in 2012.
 For A comprehensive analysis of the results of this European study, see the write up in Proceedings of the National Academy of Sciences.

 Dr. Burrill B. Crohn first described this eponymous disease in 1932, as part of a group of conditions known as inflammatory bowel diseases (IBD) that causes chronic inflammation of the gastrointestinal tract.
 Crohn’s disease may affect as many as 780,000 Americans.